turing4ever/turing4ever.github.io/_posts/2025-06-22-purple-trees.md

 The traffic flows calmly through the boulevard.
 On the banks are the trees, tall and green.
-The purple jumps out and takes over above the windshield.
+The purple gushes out, like fountain, takes over above the windshield.
-Vibrant and fresh, full of life.
+Vibrant, fresh, full of life.
-The banners of summer.
+Whose royal color is that?
 In the car, he is telling the Samaritan woman:
-he has living water.
+I have the living water.
 Wait, is the living water purple?